lexicHQ/docs/building-a-bot.md

 ![](./define-entities.png)

-It possible to link same entity for differnet words.
-Like in the above example, we have asscociated "food" for "tacos" and "guacamole"
+It possible to link the same entity for different words.
+Like in the above example, we have associated "food" for "tacos" and "guacamole"

-Entiteis defined in this way can be used as a user variable in a block, like based on selection, it is possible to send a user to a different block  using a 'go-to' based on an entity value.
+Entities defined in this way can be used as a user variable in a block like based on selection, it is possible to send a user to a different block using a 'go-to' based on an entity value.

 ![](./entity-check.png)

 An entity object can have various properties.
 A system entity or ***Star*** entity can have additional properties.
-For example, "datetime" can have properties to identify an weekend vs weekeday or time of the day when someone says:
+For example, "datetime" can have properties to identify a weekend vs weekday or time of the day when someone says:

 > "Hows the weather tomorrow?"

-Here "tomrorow" will return an addtional date object to futher understand the intent of the user.
+Here "tomorrow" will return an additional date object to further understand the intent of the user.
 In general, an entity can have at least the following properties but not limited to:

 | Property | Value |